vercel/modelfusion/README.md

 ## Disclaimer

-ModelFusion is currently in its initial development phase. **Until version 1.0 there may be frequent breaking changes.**
+ModelFusion is in its initial development phase.
+Until version 1.0 there may be breaking changes.

 ## Introduction